Grievous667/phonetic-en-to-ja-keyboard/README.md

 1. Download the `ja_keyboard.pyw` file to any folder.
 2. Install the keyboard module.
 If you have pip, simply enter `pip install keyboard` into the terminal.
 If you need an in-depth explanation on installing python libraries, you can refer to this webpage: https://docs.python.org/3/installing/index.html
-3. In the keyboard module's main folder , replace the file named `__init__.py` with the file of the same name in this repository.
+3. In the keyboard module's main folder, replace the file named `__init__.py` with the file of the same name in this repository.
 The file location will be relative to your Python install location, so find that and navigate as follows (keeping in mind 'Python310' will be replaced with whatever Python version you're running): `Python\Python310\Lib\site-packages\keyboard`.
 4. That's the installation done.
 To use the script, run it with python or from the terminal.